tasmanvs/synth/audio_loop/readme.md

 ```

 Use the control window to tweak parameters.
 Leave **Auto Refresh** enabled for live updates or disable it and click **Regenerate Buffers** for deterministic comparisons.
+The **Audio Playback** section can stream the currently concatenated buffers through a simple XAudio2 player so you can listen for clicks while inspecting the plots.